davidleger95/whitespace/_posts/2015-12-22-UNB-eServices.md

 ---

+<span style="color: red">The video didn't upload properly so it glitches around 1:26.
+You can skip ahead in the video to see the design but there is no sound for the rest of the video.
+I'm working to fix this ASAP.</span>
 <div style="position: relative; padding-bottom: 56.25%; padding-top: 25px; height: 0;">
     <iframe style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;" width="100%" height="auto" src="https://www.youtube.com/embed/K2ptCvUg9ZI?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>
 </div>